13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Heiderose

-The Partisans then committed the 16th Vojvodina Division to assist the 36th Vojvodina Division that had borne the brunt of Operation Heiderose to this point.
+The Partisans then committed the 16th Vojvodina Division to assist the 36th Vojvodina Division which had borne the brunt of Operation Heiderose to this point.
 On 20 July, both divisions attacked the 27th Regiment, which counterattacked the following day after the Partisans were rebuffed with heavy casualties.
 On 23 July, the Partisans began to withdraw south out of the area.
 The division began to search for the hidden Partisan bases that German intelligence had indicated were located there.
 After a day of searching, the division uncovered more than ten Partisan bases, which the cooperating Chetniks began to clear despite having shown little interest in actually fighting the Partisans in previous days.

 Operation Heiderose was a significant success for the division, inflicting serious losses on the Partisans.
 More than 900 Partisans were killed and a large amount of equipment was captured: one anti-tank gun, two mortars, 22 machine guns, over 800 rifles and nearly 500,000 rounds of small arms ammunition.
 The division suffered 24 killed and over 150 wounded.
 Communist sources hold that the Partisans suffered serious losses, with the 12th Corps alone having 250 dead, wounded and missing.
 However, Partisan reports estimate that German losses were significantly larger than their own.
 Erich Braun was recommended for the Knight's Cross of the Iron Cross but the recommendation was not supported, apparently due to disagreements between the divisional staff and Phleps that had occurred during the division's formation.